nus-cs2103-AY2021S2/tp/docs/team/georgepwhuang.md

     * Added documentation for the features `schedule`, `unschedule`, and `notif`.
   * Developer Guide:
     * Added implementation details of the `schedule` and `notif` feature.
-    * Drafted three sequence diagrams and updated two class diagrams.
+    * Drafted three sequence diagrams, one activity and updated three class diagrams.
     * Drafted three use cases: adding a person, editing a person, and filtering by tag.
   * Other Documents:
     * Drafted first iteration of [index.md](index.md).